-ARTICLE XLV.
+ARTICLE 46.
 PARKING

-A. The University shall provide for access to parking for physician assistants in the same manner and to the same extent as it does for all other employees.
+- A. The University shall provide for access to parking for physician assistants in the same manner and to the same extent as it does for all other employees.
 In order to support access to parking, the University agrees to provide a map of available onsite and offsite University parking options.
 In the interest of supporting Employee safety, the University agrees to provide security escorts to Employees upon request.
 Additionally, the University will, to the best of its ability, provide for lighting in parking lots and sheltered areas and maintenance of such areas, including snow and ice removal.
-The University will continue to make a good faith assessment of the possibility of adding sheltered areas to those lots where such shelters do not presently exist.
+The University will continue to make a good faith assessment of the possibility of adding sheltered areas to those lots where such shelters do not presently exist. - B. Any Physician Assistant who works an afternoon shift ending at 10:00 pm or later in the evening, and who parks in the Wall Street parking structure shall be provided timely, on demand transportation from the main hospital to the Wall Street structure.
+The University shall make shuttle service available for off-shift employees.
+Safety of Physician Assistants who are required to walk to their vehicle after 10:00 pm will be prioritized. - C. The University shall continue to notify all employees of changes to the parking programs through regular communications.
+Should the union determine that the effects of the changes impacts their members, the parties will meet for further discussions and/or subsequent negotiations.

-ARTICLE XLVI.
+ARTICLE 47.
 SEVERABILITY

 A. If any provision of this Agreement is found invalid because it is contrary to Federal or State law by a board or court of competent jurisdiction, or if compliance with or enforcement of any provision should be permanently restrained by any such court, that provision shall be null and void, but the remainder of the Agreement shall remain in full force and effect.
 At the request of either party, the parties shall enter into negotiations for the purpose of arriving at a mutually satisfactory and lawful provision.
 In such an event, the University may exercise its discretion in the matter until completion of any such negotiations.
+If after 60 days the parties have not arrived at a mutually satisfactory and lawful provision either party may take the matter to arbitration.
+The arbitrator's jurisdiction under this article is limited to determining a legal replacement provision that is consistent with the intent of the original provision and does not violate other provisions of the collective bargaining agreement.